-Learn more about Hosea in the Gospel According to the Old Testament commentary series
+7 Question on Hosea in the Gospel According to the Old Testament Commentary Series

 Dr. Michael Barrett is Vice President for Academic Affairs/Academic Dean and Professor of Old Testament at Puritan Reformed Theological Seminary.
 He is a minister in the Heritage Reformed Congregations.
 Formerly, Dr. Barrett served as president of Geneva Reformed Seminary.
 He earned his doctorate in Old Testament Text with a special focus on Semitic languages.